Lucinda Croft: Reception

 Mary Fletcher of Inside Soap said that Smart helped make Lucinda one of Home and Away's most popular characters.
 Their colleague branded Lucinda as "headstrong and opinionated" and one of the show's most "volatile" characters.
 Alex Cramb from the publication criticised Lucinda's exit storyline.
 He branded it a "big fizzer", "boring" and "disappointing".
 Cramb added that "after some fantastic action from the tortured love triangle of Nick, Ryan and Lou, we were expecting some pretty big fireworks.
 Some were even hoping that the annoying Lou might be killed off in a horrible bus smash."
+Another Inside Soap journalist branded her an artistic character and opined that "Lucinda didn't waste any time getting to grips with the local men either."
 In 2020, Aoife Ryan Christensen from Evoke wrote that fans still remember Smart as the "tomboyish Lucinda Croft".
 A Daily Mirror columnist branded Lucinda a "rebel" and Bernard Bale from The Stage called her the "love-tangle teacher".
+A What's on TV reporter previewed a "tough week" for Lucinda and Nick, branding their relationship a "on-off love affair".
+They opined that the duo had endured "more ups and downs than a roller coaster" and "a lot of heartache".